5 amazing ways to use 50,000 Virgin Atlantic Points

 Virgin Atlantic’s A350 Upper Class Suite one-way between the U.K. and New York

-If you want to use your miles to fly Virgin Atlantic, you may as well fly its very best seat on its very best aircraft.
-TPG U.K.’s Nicky Kelvin describes the new Upper Class Suite as “A product I would highly recommend trying, and is a welcome improvement to the existing product and great newcomer to the skies”.
+If you want to use your Points to fly Virgin Atlantic, you may as well fly its very best seat on its very best aircraft.
+TPG U.K.’s Nicky Kelvin describes the new Upper Class Suite as “A product I would highly recommend trying, and is a welcome improvement to the existing product and a great newcomer to the skies”.

 Delta One Suite one-way between mainland Europe and U.S.A